-In May 2019, the Delaware Supreme Court in In re PLX Technology Inc. Stockholders Litigation affirmed on narrow grounds a decision that involved issues of both a controlling stockholder's aiding and abetting a board's breaches of fiduciary duty and proof of damages.36
+In May 2019, the Delaware Supreme Court in In re PLX Technology Inc. Stockholders Litigation affirmed a decision concerning both (i) an activist stockholder's aiding and abetting a board's breaches of fiduciary duty and (ii) damages.35

 The case arose after activist investor Potomac Capital Partners II, L.P. ("Potomac") acquired a stake in PLX Technology Inc. ("PLX") for the purpose of inducing (ultimately successfully) PLX to sell itself to a company called Avago.
-A co-managing member of Potomac named Eric Singer attained a position on the PLX board of directors.
+A co-managing member of Potomac, Eric Singer, attained a position on the PLX board of directors.
 Singer received a tip that disclosed significant information about Avago's interest in acquiring PLX.
 Singer failed to disclose this tip to the rest of the PLX board, and the tip was also not disclosed to PLX stockholders.
-The Court of Chancery found after a trial that failing to disclose the tip to stockholders was a material omission that amounted to a breach of the PLX directors' duty of disclosure, and that Potomac had aided and abetted the breach through Singer's actions as an agent of Potomac.37
+The Court of Chancery found after a trial that failing to disclose the tip to stockholders was a material omission that amounted to a breach of Singer's duty of disclosure as a director, and that Potomac had aided and abetted the breach through Singer's actions as an agent of Potomac.36

 However, the Court of Chancery also found that the plaintiffs had failed to prove any damages.
-The plaintiffs argued that the company should not have been sold at all and that they had suffered damages in the amount of the difference between the merger consideration and the company's "fair" or "intrinsic" value.
+The plaintiffs argued that the company should not have been sold at all and that they had suffered damages in the amount of the difference between the merger consideration and the company's "fair" or "intrinsic" value as a going concern.
 The Court of Chancery disagreed.
-Relying on recent decisions from the Delaware Supreme Court in the context of appraisal actions, it found that the deal price was sufficiently reliable notwithstanding the flaws in the sale process.
+Relying on recent decisions from the Delaware Supreme Court in the context of appraisal actions, it found that the deal price was sufficiently reliable evidence of the company's fair value notwithstanding the flaws in the sale process.
 On appeal, the Delaware Supreme Court affirmed the finding on damages, and therefore declined to reach the issue of breach of fiduciary duties.